oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The security of the Issuer-signed JWT depends on the security of the signature algorithm.
-Any of the JSON Web Signature and Encryption Algorithms registered in [@IANA.JWS.Algorithms] can be used, including post quantum algorithms, when they are ready.
+Any of the JSON Web Signature and Encryption Algorithms registered in [@IANA.JWS.Algorithms] can be used, including post-quantum algorithms, when they are ready.

 ## Manipulation of Disclosures {#sec-disclosures}